MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 - Right-click to classify and protect a file or folder.

-- Running the PowerShell cmdlets for labeling and protection (Get-AIPFileStatus and Set-AIPFileLabel).
+- Running the [PowerShell cmdlets](../rms-client/client-admin-guide-powershell.md) for labeling and protection (Get-AIPFileStatus, Set-AIPFileClassification, and Set-AIPFileLabel).

 - Every 24 hours.